WeblateOrg/weblate/docs/user/glossary.rst

 .. versionadded:: 4.5

-Flagging certain glossary term translations ``read-only`` manually, or using :guilabel:`Tools` ↓:guilabel:`Mark as read-only` means they can not be translated.
+Flagging certain glossary term translations ``read-only`` by bulk-editing, typing in the flag, or by using :guilabel:`Tools` ↓:guilabel:`Mark as read-only` means they can not be translated.
 Use this for brand names or other terms that should not be changed in translation.
 Such terms are visually highlighted in the glossary sidebar.